 - Guest Relations Specialist will wear single-use gloves when handling Printed Guides.

-- Audio Wands will be sold at half capacity to allow for thorough 24-hour cleaning process between uses.
+- Audio Guides will be sold at half capacity to allow for thorough 24-hour cleaning process between uses.

-- Guest Relations Specialist will wear single-use gloves when handling Audio Wands
+- Guest Relations Specialist will wear single-use gloves when handling Audio Guides

 Braille descriptions of the museum’s core exhibit, Sing Me Back Home, gallery maps, and information guides can be requested at any location and checked out during your Museum visit from Guest Services, near the Museum’s main box office.